 Foods rich in Biotin include: eggs, liver, dark leafy vegetables, walnuts, green peas, sunflower seeds, soybean, brown rice, and oats.

-It should be noted that high protein consumption, especially raw foodists and athletes who love that raw egg drink in the morning, can decrease Biotin assimilation.
-Raw egg whites contain a protein called Avidin which bonds with the proteins.
-Making it unavailable for performing other functions of the body.
+It should be noted that high protein consumption, especially raw foodists and athletes who love their raw egg drinks in the morning, can decrease Biotin assimilation.
+Raw egg whites contain a protein called Avidin which bonds with the proteins, making them unavailable to perform other functions in the body.
 Also, people with Type A blood group have decreased Biotin assimilation in the body.

 Antacids also prevent Biotin absorption in the body.
-Hence, those people who use antacids excessively, are highly susceptible to develop Biotin deficiency.
+Hence, those people who use antacids excessively, are more susceptible to develop Biotin deficiency.

 Needless to say, since Biotin is manufactured in the gut, anyone who has had surgery to remove the stomach will be prone to deficiency.